Supply and Demand Trading

 Supply and Demand Trading: Advanced Accumulation Zones

-To give you more chance in the market, there are some obvious accumulation patterns that can be easily spotted.
+To give you more chances in forex trading, there are some obvious accumulation patterns that can be easily spotted.

 Although not common, they identify as areas of the market where a larger than usual volume of orders is hit.

-Unlike standard accumulation areas, these are short and sharp and can be easily missed or go unnoticed to an untrained eye.
+Unlike standard accumulation areas, these are short and sharp and can be easily missed or go unnoticed by an untrained eye.

 Fortunately for you, you’ll be taking advantage of this and making them pips!